 Edna was a graduate student in the lab from 1995 to 1999.
 Her research in the lab focused on investigating conservation of sporulation regulatory proteins among Bacillus and Clostridium species.
 The title of her dissertation was “Sigma factor E in endospore-forming bacteria: phylogeny, functional conservation, and use for PCR-based detection strategies”.
 View a key publication from Edna's time in the lab.

-Sarah currently works on cold growth analysis of Bacillus cereus organisms.
+Sarah worked on cold growth analysis of Bacillus cereus organisms.
 She previously worked with New York State artisan cheese processors, and has also spent several months working with sweet potato processors in Kenya.
+View Sarah's LinkedIn profile.

 Vinicius was a visiting graduate student.
-While here, his work focused on focused on the transcriptional response of L. monocytogenes serotype 1/2a and 4b to multiple stress environments (temperature and salt).
+While here, his work focused on the transcriptional response of L. monocytogenes serotype 1/2a and 4b to multiple stress environments (temperature and salt).
+View Vinicius' LinkedIn profile.

 Steven worked in the lab, both as an undergraduate and graduate student, from 1998 to 2002.
 Steven worked on the evolution of the Listeria virulence gene island.
 He was also instrumental in the genesis and maintenance of the Pathogen Tracker database.
 Steven's thesis was entitled: "Molecular subtyping and evolution of Listeria monocytogenes and Listeria spp." .
 View Dr. Cai's key publications from his time in the lab.